csula-students/beautiful-data-project-dream/syllabus.md

 ### Late Policy

-Students are permitted to have one 1-week late on programming assignments provided that they coordinate *ahead of time with the instructors*.
+Students are permitted one 1-week late submission/demonstration on the programming assignments provided that they coordinate *ahead of time with the instructors*.
 After the second week, the grade for assignment will be 0.

-The same provision does not extend to course project.
-The course project demonstration will take place during the university's designated final exam day.
+The same provision does not extend to the course project.
+The course project demonstration will take place during the university's designated final exam day and will not be offered at any other time.
+Please make plan your study schedule and travel arrangements accordingly.

 ## Academic Integrity